Join us for Café Scientifique

 Register for Café Sci

-You have the choice to attend Café Sci in person or online.
 The event is FREE to attend, but preregistration is required !
 Carnegie Science Center would like to continue to offer programs like Café Sci, Women in STEM, and others.
 Please consider making a donation when you register.
 Once you sign up, you’ll get an email confirmation.
-Have a question for Dr. Larson?
+Have a question for Dr. Brown?
 You’ll be able to type your questions in the Q&A section during the presentation!

 We want to hear from you!